8 Best Banks for Nonprofits in 2023

 Bottom Line

-When considering a business bank account for your nonprofit, you need to calculate how many transactions you’ll have monthly and annually, how much cash you’ll deposit, and what other features you need from your account.
+When considering a business bank account for your nonprofit, you need to calculate how many transactions you’ll have monthly and annually, how much cash you will deposit, and what other features you need from your account.
 Each provider on this list has an excellent business checking account for your nonprofit.
 Compare the number of free transactions offered by each and other nonprofit support products available and choose the one that best meets the needs of your nonprofit organization.